wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/wpilib-setup.rst

       Unzip and untar the file by looking at the file in the explorer and double-clicking on it, once or twice to unzip (remove the .gz extension) and again to untar it (remove the .tar extension).
-When finished it should like like the folder shown below.
+When finished it should look like the folder shown below.

       .. figure:: images/mac/UntarredRelease.png
           :alt: